C129H223N3O54/TimeTune/README.md

 ---

+---

+## Credits

+The idea, requirements and direction for this project came from **Jan Erik Mueller**.
+The entire codebase — every line of HTML, CSS and JavaScript, the Spotify API wrapper, the OAuth PKCE flow, the PWA setup, the sync server — was written by **[Claude](https://claude.ai)**, an AI assistant made by [Anthropic](https://www.anthropic.com).

+This project is an example of human–AI collaboration: a person with a vision, and an AI that implements it.

+---

 ## 📄 License

 MIT — free to use, modify and share.

 ---

-Made with ♪ by [kampfmade](https://github.com/c129h223n3o54) | Inspired by the Hitster game
+Made with ♪ by [JEM](https://github.com/c129h223n3o54) | Inspired by the Hitster game